fc-thrisp-hurrata-dlm-graveyard/reddit_modbot/README.markdown

 3. Use as needed

-    my_agent.manage_subreddits
+    m.manage_subreddits

-   This will fetch, check, score, and process items in reports, spam, and new submissions for the subreddits in this instance
+   This will fetch, check, score, and process (if destructive set to true) items in reports, spam, and new submissions for the subreddits in this instance

 See code for a breakdown on carrying out specific acts (fetch, check, score, process)

+available options

+    timestamp_offset      set an initial time in the past for polling queues, else agent will only work from time it first fetches forward

+    destructive           if true, remove and approve items via reddit api; otherwise fetch, check, and score only

+    minimal_author        poll reddit for author name only; faster but less information to work with, default false agent will invalidate any condition relying on extended author information passed to it if this is true

+    #shadow                creates a special condition that is an array of user names, use tbd but allows dynamic shadow bans of a sort

 TODO
 ---